 Herb collection (6 mixed herbs)

-herb collection - mint, rosemary, thyme, parsley & sage or lavender
+herb collection - mint, rosemary, thyme, parsley, sage & chives or lavender

 Generous handfuls of herbs gathered just outside the back door still fragrant with the warmth of the sun fill your kitchen with the rich scents of summer.